 Organizing an event is no easy feat.
 You are bound to encounter hiccups along the way.
 But you can keep mishaps in check and ensure the event’s success if you make the right preparations.
-The following event planning tips will help you make sure your special events will get off without any major hitch.
+Every event planner knows that there's a process to ensuring that an event runs smoothly.
+From finding the perfect venue to planning your budget, we'll help make sure that your special events will get off without any major hitch.
+Below, we've outlined the steps you need to take to make sure your next event is a success!

 Keep your purpose in mind